tyrannorrec/RSA-Encryption-Scheme/readme.txt

-CS5001-5003, Spring 2022
-Final Project (readme.txt)
 Norrec Nieh

            #####   RSA Encryption Scheme Implementation   #####

 Goals --------------------------------------------------------------------

-    My CS5001 final project is an implementation of the RSA encryption scheme from scratch, without using relevant libraries such as python-rsa or cryptography (fernet).
+    This project is an implementation of the RSA encryption scheme from scratch, without using relevant libraries such as python-rsa or cryptography (fernet).
 The reasoning behind this choice was two-fold:
-    (1) first, it provided an opportunity to converge material encountered in both CS5001 and CS5002; (2) second, it allowed me to further develop my preexisting interests in cybersecurity / cryptography.
+    (1) first, it provided an academic opportunity to gain a deeper understanding of asymmetric encryption algorithms, and to develop preexisting interests in cybersecurity; (2) second, it allowed allowed me to develop skills and intuition coding in Python.

 Contents -----------------------------------------------------------------